Dry, thin and brittle hair? Discover the best menopause shampoos, tested on real 50 plus women

 The Parisian luxury brand has brought this new shampoo to the UK market and it is definitely up there as one of the best haircare products I have ever tried.
 It works by targeting the DHT Hormone, a form of testosterone that can affect hair loss and sensitivity during menopause - stopping hair fall and extending the hair cycle.
 With its natural, concentrated ingredients that include Moringa seed protein, Indian plum, almond protein, honey yeast extract, Indian gooseberry, green tea and maca extract, it helps fortify hair at the follicle for shinier, healthier and stronger locks.
 Its research claims that it reduces hair thinning by 85%.

 Our review: I need to start off by acknowledging this is a super expensive product but if you want to splash the cash on a luxurious shampoo, this is the one.
-Shampooing my hair was such a joy as the liquid creates a rich foamy lather that absorbed in to my hair easily and felt like silk when washed off.
+Shampooing my hair was such a joy as the liquid created a rich foamy lather that absorbed into my hair easily and felt like silk when washed off.
 As evident in my after photo this shampoo leaves hair looking as though you have had a professional blow dry.
-My usual fly away ends and short hairs on my scalp that are broken were smoothed and soft.
+My usual fly-away ends and short hairs on my scalp that are broken were smoothed and soft.
 And the thin hairs that frame my face magically seemed to repair themselves after the shampoo, appearing a lot fuller and with volume to them.

 If it wasn’t for the price tag, I’d definitely have this shampoo on repeat.
 I’ve only been using it for three months so can’t see much difference yet but I’m not surprised by the claim that it reduces hair thinning by 85%.